 The GIRFT national report on emergency medicine has now been published

 Click here to read an overview of the report and its recommendations.

 We’ve also produced a short video with a summary of the report, including the key recommendations and opportunities for improvement

-Joint Clinical Lead: Dr Christopher Moulton
+Clinical Lead: Dr Christopher Moulton

-Joint Clinical Lead: Dr Clifford Mann OBE
+Former Clinical Lead: the late Dr Clifford Mann OBE

-Dr. Clifford Mann was appointed an Officer of the Order (OBE) in the 2018 New Year’s Honours list for services to emergency medicine.
+Cliff was NHS England’s National Clinical Director for urgent and emergency care and a consultant in emergency medicine with the Taunton and Somerset NHS Foundation Trust.
+He was appointed an Officer of the Order (OBE) in the 2018 New Year’s Honours list for services to emergency medicine.

-Dr Clifford Mann: “On the face of it there is a lot of disparity between trusts, but GIRFT looks at the resources and the outcomes to provide a much fairer picture of where we should be learning from, so we have a level playing field.
+On his appointment to GIRFT, he said: “On the face of it there is a lot of disparity between trusts, but GIRFT looks at the resources and the outcomes to provide a much fairer picture of where we should be learning from, so we have a level playing field.

-GIRFT will illuminate many of the key issues A&E departments face, but it will be fair to staff and patients in understanding the challenges, the resources available and the outcomes.
+“GIRFT will illuminate many of the key issues A&E departments face, but it will be fair to staff and patients in understanding the challenges, the resources available and the outcomes.
 This will help trusts and the NHS make more informed choices about investment and spending.”